ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 This extra row is only produced in `JSON*`, `TabSeparated*`, and `Pretty*` formats, separately from the other rows:

--   In `JSON*` formats, this row is output as a separate ‘totals’ field.
+-   In `XML` and `JSON*` formats, this row is output as a separate ‘totals’ field.
--   In `TabSeparated*` formats, the row comes after the main result, preceded by an empty row (after the other data).
+-   In `TabSeparated*`, `CSV*` and `Vertical` formats, the row comes after the main result, preceded by an empty row (after the other data).
 -   In `Pretty*` formats, the row is output as a separate table after the main result.
+-   In `Template` format, the row is output according to specified template.
 -   In the other formats it is not available.

 :::note